 Parents are a welcome and important part of our program.
 Please feel free to contact teachers, administrators, and support staff regarding questions, concerns, and ideas that you have.
-You're invited to visit classes, to chaperone dances and class trips, and to take an active role in school life.
-Please give us a call so we can send you an iChat form and make the proper arrangements.
+If you'd like to get involved in chaperoning trips or volunteering for an event, please give us a call so we can send you an iChat form and make the proper arrangements.
 We have an active parent group, Parents at West (P.A.W.), that is always looking to increase their membership for valued input.
 In addition, we have many parent resources listed on our website, www.bcpsk12.net.